Reuben27/SmartSense-Assessment/README.md

 ## Getting Started

-- Ensure that you have Python 3.10 ainstalled on your laptop.
+- Ensure that you have Python 3.10 installed on your laptop.
 Run the following commands to check the versions of flutter and dart installed.
 ```
 python --version
 ```